vondreii/vondreii-site/src/assets/blog/articles/hostingAngularApplicationUsingGithubAndNetlify.md

 For this tutorial, you will need a working Angular App ready to host, and a Github Account already set up.

-If you don't have an Angular App, you can follow the steps in this tutorial: [Creating A Simple Angular Web Application](/blog/creatingASimpleAngularWebApplication) to make one.
-Otherwise, you can download the source code of a working simple Angular App from [here](https://github.com/vondreii/angular-netlify).
+If you don't have an Angular App, you can download the source code of a working simple Angular App from [here](https://github.com/vondreii/angular-netlify).

-If you don't have a Github repository, you can follow the steps in this tutorial: [Setting Up A Github Repository and Creating A Local Copy](/blog/settingUpAGithubRepositoryAndCreatingALocalCopy).

 ### Github with Netlify